-Fortunately, some brave experts have gone against their colleagues to research visual snow and its cause or causes.
+Fortunately, some brave experts have gone against their colleagues to research the condition and its cause or causes.

 Though the exact cause of this abnormality is not known, experts have a hunch that it may be due to something neuritis.
 People who suffer from Lyme disease are likely to suffer from something neuritis as a result of the disease.
 More research about the link between visual snow and Lyme disease is hopefully underway.

-Another factor thought to be causing visual snow is prescription medication.
-One report is claiming that visual snow could be a side effect of taking certain medications.
+Another factor thought to cause visual snow is prescription medication.
+One report claims that the symptoms could be a side effect of taking certain medications.
 However, there is little evidence to support this hypothesis.

-Rare condition like visual snow will diminish the quality of life of those whom it affects.
+Rare conditions like this will diminish the quality of life of those whom it affects.
 The more research that is done, the more lives we can improve through the power of better sight.